 Starting on the southwest side of the project, the new floodwall will connect to the existing floodwall on the west side of the existing IHNC Lock.
-The new floodwall will connect to the new lock on the east side.
+The new floodwall will then connect to the new lock on the east side.
 The new lock will tie to a new floodwall on the northwest side of the project.

 On the southeast side of the project, the new levee floodwall will connect to the existing Mississippi River levee floodwall on the east side of the existing IHNC Lock and extend to the new lock wall on the east side.
 The new floodwall segments under the St. Claude and North Claiborne Avenue bridges will tie to the new levees on the east side.
-The Port of New Orleans owns the commercial waterfront properties along the IHNC and Mississippi River in the project area.
+The Port of New Orleans owns the state of the transmission of the Existing and (Proposed) Future Lock are in the project area.
 They lease many of these spaces to private marine-related industries, some of which maintain active operations.